So why is the universal credit system controversial and the cut so damaging? Who is likely to be affected? We answer your questions.

 “Although we have all made sacrifices, it is undeniable that younger people and children, lower income essential workers, and people in developing nations, are more disadvantaged than those of us who have been able to shield and maintain our incomes,” said Damien Green, Tory MP and One Nation chair.

-The Covid-19 crisis had an “unequal effect” across society, the MPs said, urging the Government to target support at disadvantaged families.
+The Covid-19 crisis had an “unequal effect” across society, the MPs said, urging the government to target support at disadvantaged families.

-Do people on other benefits get the £20 increase?
+Did people on other benefits get the £20 increase?

 People on employment and support allowance, child tax credits and income support, primarily people with disabilities and health conditions which prevent them working, did not receive any increase in their payments last year.
-Anti-poverty experts want the weekly £20 to be extended to them as well as keeping it for universal credit claimants.
+Anti-poverty experts want the weekly £20 to be extended to them as well as reinstating it for universal credit claimants.

 Two people on employment and support allowance – one of the six so-called legacy benefits – won the right to challenge the government in court.